Orders – API methods

 }

-GET{id} method using the order ID number
+GET{id} method – retrieving order information using order ID

-3. API key: Your API key, which you can find in Settings > API.
+x-api-key | yes | string | header | Your API key, which you can find in Settings > API. |

 The correct API request for order number 12 looks like this: https://client.ecdp.app/orders/{12}